APEGA’s First Woman President: Sue Aitken, P.Eng.

 Not because she wanted to make a statement.
 Not because she wanted to make history.

 Because, quite simply, there was work to do, and she had skills to contribute.

-“There were other provinces that had already had a female president, so it wasn’t unique in Canada,” notes Aitken.
+“There were other provinces that had already had a woman president, so it wasn’t unique in Canada,” notes Aitken.
 “But it was new for Alberta, so it was nice to be that person.”

-Sue Aitken, P.Eng., is sworn in as APEGA’s first female president in 2000.
+Sue Aitken, P.Eng., is sworn in as APEGA’s first woman president in 2000.
 With her is former APEGA CEO Neil Windsor, P.Eng.

 It wasn’t the first time Aitken had broken barriers.

 In 1978, in her home country of New Zealand, she was one of the first five women to graduate in civil engineering from the University of Canterbury.